 Stainless steel refretting is our specialty and is 90% of what we do.
 Stainless steel by far makes the best fret material for acoustics, electrics and basses.
 It lasts 5 times longer than alloy and is without question the smoothest fret material to play.
 It does not change the sound of your guitar.
 Claims like that are just plain false!
 The fact is most shops don’t do refrets with stainless because it takes special equipment and knowledge to do it.
 We have designed and developed our own machines to cut and trim stainless.
 It cannot be done successfully with alloy techniques and tools.

-We charge $365.00 for a normal stainless steel refret including a Graphite or Graphtech nut if needed and a set of 10’s.
-Martin Darco are our current strings.
-Whether the guitar has binding or not, the price is the same.
-We do not save the ‘nibs’ on Gibsons or any other brand’s binding during a refret.
+We charge $365.00 for a normal stainless steel refret including a Graphtech nut if needed and a set of Martin Darco 10’s.
+With binding or not, the price is the same.
+We do not save the ‘nibs’ on Gibson’s or any other brand’s binding.
 Obviously, if the guitar has out of the ordinary problems there can be additional charges.
-If you are out of state, shipping is additional and ranges from $15.00 to $65.00 one way depending on where you are and whether you ship just the neck or the whole guitar.
+If you are out of state, shipping is additional and ranges from $15 to $65 one way depending on where you are and whether you ship the neck or whole guitar.
 USPS is very good and FedEx and UPS are price competitive on any given day.
-Insurance should be considered.
+Insurance is an option.
 Maple fretboards can add to the cost if they have to be refinished.
-95% of the time they do not so don’t worry about it until you speak with us about your neck.
-If you ship the whole guitar and want a particular brand of strings we can order them at additional cost and setup the guitar with them or you can include yours with the guitar and we’ll use them.
+95% of the time they do not so don’t worry until you speak with us.
+If you ship the whole guitar and want a particular brand of strings we can order them at additional cost and setup the guitar with them or you can include yours when you ship and we’ll use them.
 If you ship the complete guitar then a full set up is included in the cost.
-If you ship just the neck we mount the neck in our jig and adjust the truss rod and nut slots.
-So either way you are in good shape when you get the neck or the guitar back.
+If you ship just the neck we mount it in our jig and adjust the truss rod and nut slots.
+Either way you are in good shape when you get the neck or the guitar back.
 We do not add additional fees to your shipping costs.
-What the carriers charge is what we pass on to you.
-There is no funny business going on with our shipping charges.
+The carrier’s charge is what we pass on to you.

 Click here for info on shipping USPS You need to ship the neck with the tuners installed on it.